chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 ### New Features
 * Add retired flag to ACBs and ATLs to replace the functionality that previously used the deleted flag.
 * Add Quartz job to require all users to change password on next login
+* Prevent users from using the following macra measures which are under review: RT13 EH/CAH Stage 3, RT14 EH/CAH Stage 3, RT15 EH/CAH Stage 3

 ---